SteffeyDev/osc-scenes/README.md

 # OSC Scene Controller

-A lot of lighting, sound, and video control software supports the [OSC](http://opensoundcontrol.org/introduction-osc), so users can you tools like [TouchOSC](https://hexler.net/software/touchosc) or [OSCulator](https://osculator.net) to control a live production.
-This scene controller listens for OSC input in the form `/scene/<scene-name>` and sends out a sequence of user-defined OSC commands to various endpoints so that lighting, sound, and video can be controlled with one command.
+A lot of lighting, sound, and video control software supports the [OSC](http://opensoundcontrol.org/introduction-osc) protocol, so users can you tools like [TouchOSC](https://hexler.net/software/touchosc) or [OSCulator](https://osculator.net) to control a live production.
+This scene controller listens for OSC input in the form `/scene/<scene-key>` and sends out a sequence of user-defined OSC commands to various endpoints so that lighting, sound, and video can be controlled with one command.
+All configuration is through a YAML file that is provided by the user.

-## Intrudoction
+## Introduction

 ### What is YAML?
 YAML is a human readable markdown language.
 It serves the same purpose as XML and JSON, but is much easier to understand and use.
 Check out [yaml.org](http://www.yaml.org) for more information.